import matplotlib.pyplot as plt

 ----------

-x : float
+x : array-like

-loc : float
+loc : float or array-like

-Mean (location) of the distribution.
+Location (mean) of the distribution.

-scale : float
+scale : float or array-like

-Scale of the distribution.
+Scale parameter of the distribution.

 Returns